-Most recently, Toby offered his consulting services at Hub Culture and Techonomy Media and was responsible for handling relationships with existing and new partners in an effort to grow the company’s business.
-Toby holds a bachelor’s degree in International Affairs from The George Washington University.
-Toby is especially excited to now lend his non-profit management expertise to help grow funds to benefit the Hudson River Park.
+Toby is a member of the Council of Protocol and Executives (COPE) and an Association of Fundraising Professionals (“AFP”) Corporate and Foundation Track Co-Chair (2015, 2017).
+He holds a bachelor’s degree in International Affairs from The George Washington University.
+Toby is excited to lend his non-profit management expertise to help continue to grow funds to benefit Hudson River Park.

 Director of Finance and Operations